mangila/spring-scratch/rest-movie/README.md

 (outbox) system -> message broker -> (inbox) middleware -> destinations `

-The middleware needs the inbox pattern, and the inbox middleware services can have specific network rules and such, instead of having the outbox system juggle different networks and protocols.
+The middleware needs the transactional inbox pattern, and the inbox middleware services can have specific network rules and such, instead of having the outbox system juggle different networks and protocols.

 #### Let clients decide